Global Cocoa Prices

 Global Cocoa Bean Price Forecast

-The International Cocoa Organization (ICCO) has forecasted a production shortfall of 462,000 tons relative to demand for the 2023-2024 season, an eightfold increase compared to the shortfall predicted for the 2022-2023 season.
+The International Cocoa Organization (ICCO) has forecasted a production shortfall of 462,000 tons relative to demand for the 2024–2025 season, marking a significant increase compared to the estimated shortfall for the 2023–2024 season.

-This production deficit is attributed to adverse weather conditions, aging trees, pests, and diseases in major cocoa-producing countries such as Côte d’Ivoire and Ghana.
-These factors have led to reduced cocoa inventories and increased prices.
-According to recent data, prices have temporarily declined after a period of growth, but experts still anticipate that cocoa prices could reach approximately $9,000 to $9,500 per ton by 2025.
-This forecast is slightly more conservative compared to earlier predictions targeting $10,000 per ton.
+This production deficit is attributed to unfavorable weather conditions, aging trees, pests, and diseases in key producing countries such as Côte d’Ivoire and Ghana.
+These factors have led to reduced cocoa inventories and a significant surge in prices at the beginning of 2025.
+However, according to recent data, prices have entered a correction phase after reaching historic highs.

-Nevertheless, cocoa prices are expected to remain elevated in 2025, significantly impacting the cost of chocolate products in consumer markets.
-If adverse production conditions persist, there is potential for further price increases in the medium term.
+Nonetheless, cocoa prices are expected to remain elevated throughout 2025, with noticeable effects on the retail prices of chocolate products.
+Should unfavorable production conditions in Africa persist, there is also a possibility of further price increases in the medium term.

 FAQs